Sorry, there are no matching results

 "What is the best mix of salary and dividends" is a question often asked by new limited company (PSC) contractors.
 Before you look at what the optimum salary vs dividends solution is for most PSC’s, we recommend that you read our 'Understanding Dividends' guide first.

-However, for those of you who are already well versed on the topic, this guide will explain the advantages to being paid in this way and what you should consider when determining the optimum mix of salary vs dividends.
+However, for those of you who are already well versed on the topic, this guide will explain the advantages to being paid in this way and what you should consider when determining the optimum mix of salary vs dividends for the 2022/23 tax year which began on the 6th April 2022.

 Apart from the fact that there is no Corporation Tax relief on dividends (unlike a salary), being paid a salary above the Lower Earnings Level of £520 pm ensures that the individual will get National Insurance ‘credits’ providing entitlement to basic state benefits.
 If that salary is also below the Primary threshold for NICs of £792, there are also no employer NICs payable.